 Students coming from my lab are broadly trained, with substantial experience in experimental design, statistical analyses, and scientific writing.
 All lab members are expected to aggressively pursue funding opportunities while they are in graduate school.

 Students interested in graduate work in my lab should feel free to contact me and other lab members, and to explore the departmental web page for general information.
-Funding at UA is generous, and opportunities are available to both Canadian and non-Canadian citizens.

 I regularly have positions available for creative, self-motivated, and dependable undergraduate students.
 These can take the form of research courses and occasional field or lab technician positions in summer/school year.
 These positions are highly competitive, and fill up very quickly.
 I encourage interested students to contact me early.